 If you pay a nanny or other household employee (like a senior caregiver, housekeeper, or private teacher) more than $1,000 in a calendar quarter, then you will owe federal unemployment taxes (FUTA).
 You will also owe state unemployment taxes (SUI) if you meet the threshold for your state.

-This an employer-only tax.
+This is an employer-only tax.
 For FUTA, it is six percent on the first $7,000 in wages.
-SUI rates vary and typically fall between two and five percent.
+SUI rates vary and typically range from two to five percent.
 You may be able to take a credit against your FUTA tax for payments made into your state unemployment funds.
 This could reduce your federal rate to as low as 0.6 percent.

 In a handful of states (Alaska, New Jersey, and Pennsylvania), employees contribute to unemployment.